top of page

 Engagement Session Locations

-Choosing your location for your engagement session can be stressful and hard, here are suggestions to help you narrow your options.
+Selecting a location for your engagement session can be challenging and overwhelming.
+Here are some suggestions to help you narrow down your choices.

 1. Your wedding venue.
-Some wedding venues will allow you to have your engagement session there if you are booked there.
-This can be helpful for both you and your photographer to be able to location scout before your wedding day.
+Some venues allow you to have your engagement session there if you've booked them for your wedding.
+This can be beneficial for both you and your photographer, providing an opportunity to scout the location before the big day.

-2. Private property that belongs to you, a friend, or a family member.
-Do you have a loved one that has a gorgeous farm or lake on their property that you have always loved?
-Let's use it!!
-Some of my favorite sessions ever have been on private property.
+2. Private property owned by you, a friend, or a family member.
+Do you know someone with a beautiful farm or lake on their property that you've always admired?
+Let's use it!
+Some of my favorite sessions have taken place on private property.

-3. Your first date location, or another location that has special meaning to your relationship.
+3. Your first date location or another place that holds special significance to your relationship.

-4. A public park or public urban area.
-I have listed my favorites below with either Google images of the area, or images I have taken during sessions at that location.
-If you find an area that you like, you can also Google the park or area name followed by an engagement session to find more images of the area or inspiration for your session.
+4. A public park or urban area.
+I've listed my favorites below, along with images from sessions I have photographed there.
+If you find a location you like, you can also search the park or area name followed by "engagement session" on Google to discover more images and inspiration for your session.

 St. Louis